Albanian New Zealanders

 Albanian New Zealanders (Shqiptarë Zelandez) are residents of New Zealand who are of Albanian heritage or descent, often from Kosovo, with smaller numbers from Albania and a few from North Macedonia.
 Albanian New Zealanders are mainly concentrated in the city of Auckland.
 The Albanian community has been present in New Zealand since the mid twentieth century and are an integrated part of its society.

-According to the 2018 population census, 55.4% of Albanians in New Zealand were non-religious.
-In the same census, 72.3% solely identified themselves as Albanian.